FatherAbraham1/WeatherSimulator/README.md

     ORD|41.833393|-88.012344|2017-06-19T23:58:03Z|Sunny|15.8|1024.0|48

 By default, the simulation predicts the weekly weather for the whole year.
-The results are stored in [results\weather-stations-results.psv](results\weather-stations-results.psv).
+The results are stored in [results/weather-stations-results.psv](results/weather-stations-results.psv).
 To run it with default options:

     sbt run